njt0/njt0/README.md

 - 👋 Hi, I’m NJ
-- 👀 I’m interested in Cloud Technologies and DevOps
+- 👀 I’m interested in Cloud Technologies and DevSecOps
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on CLoud Engineering,DevOps
+- 💞️ I’m looking to collaborate on CLoud Engineering,DevSecOps
-- 📫 How to reach me rasp08.that@icloud.com
+- 📫 How to reach me contact@hummatovic.com

 <!---
 njt0/njt0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.